TheClems/cerfvolant.org/README.md

    - idMSG (int autoincrement)
    - MSG (string)
    - temps_ajout (time stamp at the creation of the line)
-5. Access the application through your web browser.
+5. Configure your web server to serve the application.
 6. Register a new account or log in with existing credentials.
 7. Start sending and receiving messages with other users.